How can you embrace the change that occurs after recovery begins?

 9: Dance.
 Dance and sing and act ridiculous.
 It frees the mind and soul and lets the light in.
 Think I’m nuts?
 Watch Glee or YouTube the Harlem Shake.
 Never has being ridiculous been more fun!

 10: Love yourself and the love of others will seem less foreign.
-You deserve to be loved.
+Know t hat You deserve to be loved.

 Have fun at Coachella, folks!
 Remember, you’re not the “you” you used to be.
-Your morals have shifted, your goals are different, and your path isn’t paved with empty bottles and vomit anymore.
-It’s paved with love and support and a second chance.
+Your morals have shifted, your goals are different, and your path isn’t paved with empty bottles and vomit anymore: you are embracing change.
+Your path is now paved with love and support and a second chance.